Explanation Generation for Contradiction Reconciliation with LLMs: Task formulation

-A key strength of our formulation is that the task criteria (\textit{effectiveness} and \textit{coherence}) are expressed in terms of standard NLI three-way judgments (\textit{entail}, \textit{neutral}, \textit{contradict}).
-This facilitates automatic evaluation, as these criteria can be reliably assessed by LLMs with demonstrated competence in NLI tasks (see e.g. \citealp{madaan-etal-2025-lost}; \citealp{havaldar-etal-2025-entailed}), mitigating out-of-distribution risks from prompting models to make judgments with highly novel instructions and bespoke metrics unseen in their training data.
+The key strength of our formulation is that the task criteria (\textit{effectiveness} and \textit{coherence}) are expressed in terms of standard NLI three-way judgments (\textit{entail}, \textit{neutral}, \textit{contradict}).
+This facilitates automatic evaluation in two crucial ways.

+First, we establish a clear link between a model's NLI capability and its reliability as a judge for assessing explanations.
+While studies show that LLMs are reasonably competent though imperfect at NLI tasks (see e.g. \citealp{madaan-etal-2025-lost}; \citealp{havaldar-etal-2025-entailed}, \citealp{stacey-etal-2026-improving}), our framework enables future work to enhance assessment reliability by directly leveraging established methods for improving NLI capabilities, including adapting to specialized domains or low-resource languages.

-More importantly, \textbf{because these success criteria are defined with respect to a judge model $M_{nli}$, evaluating explanation models does not require any human annotations}.
-This deliberate design choice is motivated by the well-recognized issues that human NLI annotations are inherently noisy, contentious and subject to annotator-specific interpretations and biases \cite{pavlick-kwiatkowski-2019-inherent,zhang-de-marneffe-2021-identifying,plank-2022-problem}, issues that would persist if we rely on human annotators to assess explanation success.
+Second and more importantly, \textbf{because these success criteria are defined with respect to a judge model $M_{nli}$, evaluating explanation models does not require any human annotations.} This deliberate design choice is motivated by the well-recognized issue that human annotations (including NLI judgments) are inherently noisy, contentious and subject to annotator-specific interpretations and biases \cite{pavlick-kwiatkowski-2019-inherent,zhang-de-marneffe-2021-identifying,plank-2022-problem}, and this would persist \textit{even if} we were to rely on human annotators to assess explanation success.

-Instead, by using a specific judge model as a \textit{reasonably good} proxy of human label distribution (as per existing studies, e.g. \citealp{chen-etal-2025-rose}), we trade off potentially illusory ``\textit{gold labels}'' for approximate judgments that are scalable, consistent, reproducible and insulated from subjective biases of an arbitrary annotator pool \cite{belz-etal-2023-non}.
+Instead, by accepting a specific judge model as a \textit{reasonably good} proxy of human judgments (and explicitly quantifying its limitations), we trade off potentially illusory ``\textit{gold labels}'' for approximate judgments that are scalable, consistent, reproducible and insulated from subjective biases of an arbitrary annotator pool \cite{belz-etal-2023-non}.